QueryClick/creating-a-basic-web-application-using-nodejs/README.md

 Got questions? email me:
 aaron@queryclick.com

+## Want to contribute to this repo?
+You can fork the repo.
+This will allow you to mess around with the code without worrying if you're breaking things!

+lean more about forks here: https://help.github.com/articles/fork-a-repo

+Once you are happy with your code, submit a Pull Request (PR)!
+Lean more about PR's here: https://help.github.com/articles/about-pull-requests

 ## Resources
 Resources:
 We have a ton of books that you could read.
 My favourite series we have is 'You don't know JS'.
 Even better, it's totally free and open source on GitHub!
 Link: https://github.com/getify/You-Dont-Know-JS